SpreadsheetBench: Towards Challenging Real World Spreadsheet Manipulation

 SpreadsheetBench Leaderboard

-To submit your results to SpreadsheetBench, please contact zeyaoma@gmail.com and provide an API capable of generating your agent's results.
+To submit your results, please contact spreadsheetbench@gmail.com or spreadsheetbench@aptura.ai, and provide an API capable of generating your agent's results.

 RANK